Lebanese Center for Energy Conservation: NEEAP 2012–2020, NREAP and RES

 LCEC is currently updating and developing the NEEAP 2015–2020 while preparing the Renewable Energy Strategy (RES) and the National Renewable Energy Action Plan (NREAP) for Lebanon.
 The Lebanese NEEAP was prepared in conformance with the Arab EE guideline (based on the EU directive 2006/32/EC on energy end-use efficiency and energy service) and Lebanon was the first Arab country to officially adopt such plan.

 Pilot projects

 2006: 500 Solar Water Heaters

 The Chinese government donated 500 solar water heaters to be installed in the liberated areas in South Lebanon.
-The Lebanese Center for Energy Conservation (LCEC) was assigned by the Ministry of Energy and Water (MEW) to support its installation both technically and financially.
+LCEC was assigned by MEW to support its installation both technically and financially.
 The workload consisted of handling all project logistics, hosting Chinese experts to conduct an intensive training workshop, and assisting in the selection of beneficiaries.

-In addition to the above, a sum of $112,500 was raised to cater for the installation of the units.
+Additionally, $112,500 was raised to cater for the installation of the units.

-Unfortunately, and as a result of the July war in Lebanon, 200 solar units were destroyed.
-In this regard, and after the impressive success of the project, LCEC has followed up with the Chinese Embassy to provide Lebanon with similar donations due to its direct results on the beneficiaries.
+As a result of the war in Lebanon, 200 solar units were destroyed.
+LCEC has followed up with the Chinese Embassy to provide Lebanon with similar donations due to its direct results on the beneficiaries.